typedb/typedb/docs/pages/documentation/11-examples/working-with-tweets.md

 ---

 # Working With Tweets
-In this tutorial we will look at how to stream public tweets into Grakn's knowledge graph.
+In this tutorial we will look at how to stream public tweets into Grakn's knowledge base.
 The tutorial aims to demonstrate key concepts such as receiving, inserting and querying data.
 Upon the completion of this tutorial, you will have learnt about these concepts:

 - Defining a simple Grakn.ai ontology using the Java API
 - Streaming public tweets into the application with the [Twitter4J](http://twitter4j.org/ "Twitter4J") library
-- Inserting tweets into the knowledge graph using Grakn's Graph API
+- Inserting tweets into the knowledge base using Grakn's Java API
 - Performing simple queries using Graql, the Grakn's query language

 A fully working example of this tutorial can be found in the [sample-projects repository](https://github.com/graknlabs/sample-projects/tree/master/example-working-with-tweets).